 About Us

-The Most Reverend James A. Tamayo, First Bishop of Laredo:
+The Most Reverend James A. Tamayo Apostolic Administrator and Bishop Emeritus of Laredo

 Most Reverend James Anthony Tamayo, D.D. was born on October 23, 1949 in Brownsville, Texas to Guadalupe and Antonio Tamayo.
 Bishop Tamayo is a Mexican American who takes pride in his Hispanic heritage and fluently speaks English and Spanish.
 Bishop Tamayo recalls hearing his calling to the priesthood as early as the first grade.
 He was ordained to the priesthood on June 11, 1976 in Corpus Christi, Texas at Corpus Christi Cathedral by Most Reverend Thomas J. Drury, D.D.
 His Excellency was ordained to the Episcopacy and installed as Auxiliary Bishop of the Diocese (now Archdiocese) of Galveston-Houston on March 10, 1993.
 As Auxiliary Bishop, Bishop Tamayo served as the Episcopal Vicar to the Hispanic community.
 Seven years later, on August 9, 2000, he was installed as the first bishop of the newly erected Diocese of Laredo.